**Dr. Victorine is accepting new clients for psychological assessment and professional consultation/supervision services ONLY at this time.

 While she can't promise a magic cure, she is ready and willing to support you with honing the tools you already have within yourself-- and offer up a few new ones-- with the end result of clearing out the unhelpful or unworkable stuff so you have more space, energy and time to do what matters to you in a more sustainable and balanced way.

 Dr. V is authentic, deeply empathic, and real with her clients.
 She has lived experience with many aspects of her clinical specialties, and believes that connecting with others who share these identities can be a powerful mechanism of healing.
+Clients appreciate her candor and her genuine and warm demeanor.

 Dr. V's client retention rates have consistently been the highest at prior group practices from the beginning of her therapy career, at or above the performance of clinicians decades further into their careers.